 Equitable distribution of income and government ownership helps in removing economic inequality.

-Thus, elimination of economic inequality is fruit for socialist economy rather than capitalist economy for socialist economy.
+Thus, the elimination of economic inequality is fruit for a socialist economy rather than a capitalist economy for a socialist economy.

 4. Absence of Exploitation

-Exploitation comes to an end where the private motive is sacrificed.
+Exploitation comes to an end when the private motive is sacrificed.

 Ownership is taken up by the govt.